-Mail all application materials to an appropriate USCIS Lockbox facility (based on the mailing address on your I-765).
-The Lockbox will review your initial application for completeness, and forward it to a USCIS Service Center for processing.
+Make a photocopy of all your paperwork for your records before mailing your application, and mail all application materials to an appropriate USCIS Lockbox facility (based on the mailing address on your I-765).
+The Lockbox will take in your initial application and forward it to a USCIS Service Center for processing.

-Receive I-797 (Approval Notice): After processing your OPT application, USCIS will send you an approval notice (I-797).
+Receive I-797 (Approval Notice): After processing your OPT application, USCIS will mail you an approval notice (I-797).
 This is a notification on your application status, NOT your work authorization/permission.
-USCIS processing time for OPT is up to 90 days.

 Receive an Employment Authorization Document (EAD): You will receive an EAD separately in the mail from USCIS.
 This is your proof of employment authorization.
 You may not start working until you receive your EAD and the start date becomes effective.
 EADs cannot be forwarded by the post office, so if you move or change your mailing address you MUST notify USCIS with the updated address for EAD mailing.

 - Submit a copy of your EAD through the Immigration Document Update

 - Report your employer, or changes to your employment status within 10 days to ISSS by completing an OPT Employment Update with each change.

 - Report changes in personal information within 10 days through StudentAdmin or the ISSS Portal:

 - Log in to Student Admin to update: Current Local Address, U.S. telephone number.